Best AI Marketing Tools 2026: 15 Tools Tested

 Mailchimp email marketing platform

 Mailchimp has evolved from a simple email tool into a full marketing platform with AI features across content, design, and audience management.
 The AI assistant generates email copy and subject lines.
-The send time optimizer analyzes subscriber behavior to schedule delivery.
+The send time optimiser analyses subscriber behaviour to schedule delivery.
 The audience segmentation AI groups contacts by engagement patterns.

 What works: The free tier supports up to 500 contacts with AI-assisted design and basic automation.
 The email builder is intuitive, and the AI design suggestions help non-designers create professional-looking emails fast.
 The integration ecosystem is massive: 300+ apps connect natively.